Bi-fold, Sliding and French Doors – which is right for you?

 Bi-fold doors can also be fit with a ‘traffic door’ among their panels.
 This allows one to move quickly through the door without opening the whole thing.

 Of the three, these are the most expensive option.
-This is to be expected simply due to the technology that goes into them, as well as their ability to be much, much larger than patio and french doors.
+This is to be expected simply due to the technology that goes into them, as well as their ability to be much, much larger than patio and French doors.

 To find out more about our bi-fold doors, click here.